fatlard1993/phaserload/README.md

 ## Run from a dist

-All aforementioned options are available, simply prepended with "dist" eg:
+All aforementioned options are available, simply prepend with "dist" eg:

 /dist$ ```./start dist <other_options>```